 However, I doubt that living here feels like living in a common Veedel (neighborhood).
 On sunny weekends, you observe masses of walkers, bladers and cyclists along the riverside promenade, whereas during weekdays after business hours the area is quite deserted, perhaps except for the square close to Ubierring (where the tram stops).

-Here you find two nice restaurants: Bona’me, an easy-going spot with good Turkish food, and the Greek Limani specialized in great seafood, mezedes and wines.
+Here you find two nice restaurants: Bona’me, an easy-going spot with good Kurdisch/Turkish food, and the Greek Limani specialized in great seafood, mezedes and wines.
 There is another restaurant Josephs which I really like regarding its food and interior design (it’s located in an old silo), but you should be aware that prices in Rheinauhafen are higher than in the nearby Südstadt.

 For a cheaper snack go to the local bakery Mauel, take away your coffee and cake or sandwich and find a seat with a view on the river to watch the ships passing by.